 Anxieties are fears, plain and simple.
 So, what are you afraid of?
 What is so fearsome that it’s stopping you from doing the things you know you should be doing?
 Is it procrastination?
 Are you actually afraid of completing an assignment while something terrible happens in the background?

-This is one of the common sense questions that put your fears in your face and makes you take a look at what truly worries you.
+This is one of those questions that put your fears in your face and use your common sense to make you take a look at what truly worries you.
 It helps you see the truth behind your overthinking.
 Dwelling on things that haven’t happened yet, or may never happen is just ludicrous, to be honest.
 What are you afraid of?
 Find it, face it, and put it to rest.